-Field of Interest & Donor Advised Funds (No Deadline)

-- Grants focus on Chester County causes & issues, but are not limited to Chester County. - Charitable nonprofits working in all fields of interest are considered for grant awards.
-(I.e. arts, culture, & humanities; education; community improvement; environment; religion; health; & human services) - ♦ General operating grants are encouraged.
-Nonprofits should be specific about their mission, goals, & measurable outcomes. - ♦ Proposals can be submitted anytime all year. - Grant decisions are made intermittently all year, as Fund Advisors desire. - ♦ Grant awards typically range from \$500-\$7,500.
+Field of Interest & Donor Advised Fund for Chester County Capacity Funds Building Grants (No Deadline) (Due 9/11) Grants focus on Chester County causes & issues, but are not limited to Chester County.
+Charitable nonprofits working in all fields of interest are considered for grant awards.
+(I.e. arts, culture, & humanities; education; community improvement; environment; religion; health; & human services) General operating grants are encouraged.
+Nonprofits should be specific about their mission, goals, & measurable outcomes.
+Proposals can be submitted anytime all year.
+Grant decisions are made intermittently all year, as Fund Advisors desire.
+Grant awards typically range from \$500-\$7,500.
+For eligibility in this grant program, nonprofits must be located in & serve Chester County.
+Nonprofits budgets must be \$500,000 or less.
+The goal of capacity building grants is to strengthen the effectiveness of NPO's serving the region, see page 4 for more details on the areas including: Mission, Vision & Strategy Governance & Leadership Partnerships & Collaborations Operations & Technology Fundraising, Development & Marketing Proposals submitted between July 1 - Sept.
+11 are eligible for consideration.
+Grant awards typically range from \$500-\$5,000, with monies distributed by February.